 What: Climb during daylight and watch the sun set from the top of Mount Brandaris, the highest peak on Bonaire.

 When:Sunset, Sunday November 4 from 4pm to 7pm.
-A Hike to experience the sun set from Bonaire’s highest peak.
+A guided hike to experience the sunset from Bonaire’s highest peak.

-Where: Be at the entrance to Washington Slagbaai National Park before 4pm.
+Where: Meet at the entrance to Washington Slagbaai National Park before 4pm.

-Why: This is a rare opportunity to be in the park after it closes and get to witness the sunset from Bonaire’s highest peak.
-Normal park hours have you at back at the main entrance by 4pm.
-For the hike you’re just getting started at 4pm.
+Why: You get a rare opportunity to be in the park after it closes and get to witness the sunset from Bonaire’s highest peak.
+Normal park hours have you at back at the main entrance by 4pm but in this instance 4pm marks the START of your adventure in Washington Slagbaai National Park.

-How much: Admission is $10 for everyone who has pre-registered for this hike.
+How much: Admission price $10 for all pre-registered sunset hikers.

 Who: The Sunset Hike Bonaire is presented by STINAPA Bonaire (the national park association of Bonaire).
 There is space for 20 participants.
-Call +599 717-8444 to reserve a spot.
+Call +599 717-8444 to reserve your spot.
 Registration is required for participation.
-Participants must arrange their own transport to and within the park.
+In addition participants must arrange their own transportion to and within the park.
 You will be back at the park entrance at 7pm.

 What else: This is an uphill climb on rocky terrain and some of it in the dark.
 You need to be in good shape and, have a light and have shoes appropriate for hiking.